Centipedes fact sheet– garagun

 The total number of legs a centipede has depends upon the number of body segments its species has.
 The lowest number of leg pairs in a centipede species is 15, whilst the highest is 191.
 The number of leg pairs a centipede has is always an odd number.

-A centipede on the ground with segmented antennae on the head and a pair of segmented legs at its tail.
+Large centipede on the ground with long segmented antennae at its head and a long pair of legs at its tail end.
+How many legs does this large centipede have?

 What is the difference between a centipede and a millipede?